How does osteopathy for babies and children work?

 - Constipation - Can be due to multiple factors.
 The osteopaths role is to identify and release any areas of physical tension or strain through the hips and lower abdomen that may contribute to tissue congestion and constipation.
 Take home exercises may also be prescribed.

 - Recurrent respiratory infections - Bronchiolitis is a common chest infection in young children, caused by a viral infection of the lungs.
 It usually occurs in babies under six months, but sometimes up to 12 months of age (Royal Children's Hospital, 2010 (a)).
-Although osteopathy does not claim to treat the acute symptoms of bronchitis, our osteopaths commonly see babies and children who suffer recurrent episodes of bronchitis, severe enough to be admitted to hospital.
+Although osteopathy does not claim to treat the acute symptoms of bronchiolitis, our osteopaths commonly see babies and children who suffer recurrent episodes of bronchiolitis, severe enough to be admitted to hospital.
 We find that these babies and children often display tissue congestion and restricted rib cage movement, which may predispose to decreased fluid dynamic recurrent infections.
 Our osteopaths work with specific body positioning and massage, using no more pressure than would be used when holding or dressing a baby.
 Treatment does not guarantee that babies and children will not continue to get bronchiolitis, osteopathy aims to improve chest mechanics so recurrent episodes may be less severe, while encouraging a faster recovery.

 Toddlers & older children: